jundalisay/sp/content/en/material/fallacies/scam.md

 So the Einstein scam has 2 parts:

-### 1. Simultaneity of Time -- this uses physical events to measure the passage of time in the mind.
+1. Simultaneity of Time -- this uses physical events to measure mental time
+2. The Constant Speed of Light -- this uses the constancy as a measuring rod to glue the time of separate events

+We will talk only about Simultaneity here.
+The constant speed of light fallacy is discussed in Superluminal motion.

+## The Fallacy of the Simultaneity of Time

+This uses physical events to measure the passage of time in the mind, then **objectively comparing** them to each other.

+{{< q a="Einstein" c="On The Electrodynamics Of Moving Bodies" >}}
+An observer at point A with a watch can determine the time values of events near A by finding the watch time which is simultaneous with those events.
+Likewise, an observer at point B with the same watch can determine the time values of events near B by finding the watch time which is simultaneous with those events.
+But Event A will take Time A, and Event B will take Time B.
+{{< /q >}}

-The fallacy of this is seen:
+In reality, time is subjective and not objective.
+The fallacy of objective or 'simultaneous' time is seen:
-- in jobs where older people are supposed to be more skilled than younger people.
+- in jobs where older people are supposed to be more skilled than younger people
-- in healthcare where older people are supposed to have worse health than young people.
+- in healthcare where older people are supposed to have worse health than young people
+- in age ranges where old people are supposed to be earning higher than young people

+The subjectivity of time was common sense knowledge before Einstein.
+This is why no one was dumb enough to make it objective or simultaneous.

+{{< q a="Henri Poincare" c="The Measure of Time" >}}
+We have not a direct intuition of the equality of 2 intervals of time.
+The persons who believe they possess this intuition are dupes of an illusion.
+What do I mean when I say, from 12 noon to 1 pm, the same time passes as from 2 pm to 3 pm?
+The least reflection shows that by itself it has no meaning at all.
+It will only have the meaning that I give to it, making it arbitrary.
+{{< /q >}}

+### The Precision of Light

+Of the 5 Elements, the fire element, as electromagnetism, is the most accurate because fire element particles are small yet have consistent properties.

+This makes it the ideal standard for the simultaneity or objectivity of subjective time.

 This fallacy is why physicists say that light "experiences" no time, as if light were alive!